- County Budget-2022-2023

 Issue-Revenue: How can the county increase revenues over the longer term so it can meet its budget requirements while balancing concerns for the environment, transportation, and schools.
 This is likely to be a major issue in the 2022 election for County Executive.

 Background: For several years, the county has been experiencing low economic growth because of the lack of job creation and a low rate of establishment of new businesses in the private sector in comparison to nearby counties and other jurisdictions.

-- Council Bill 29-20 offers 15-year property tax breaks on Metro development projects in the hope that this will spur high rise development activity near Metro stations.
+- Council Bill 29-20 as passed offers 15-year property tax breaks on Metro development projects in the hope that this will spur high rise development activity near Metro stations.